Temporary Contract Not Renewed: Are You Entitled to Compensation?

 In many cases: yes.

-• you for at least 1 day have been employed
+• you have been employed for at least 1 day

 This also applies to: